cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 {::boilerplate bcp14-tagged}

-# ML-DSA Private Key
+# ML-DSA Private Keys

 Note that FIPS 204 defines 2 expressions for private keys, a seed, and a private key that is expanded from the seed.
 For the algorithms defined in this document, the private key is always the seed, and never the expanded expression.

-# The ML-DSA Algorithm Family
+# ML-DSA Algorithms

 The ML-DSA Signature Scheme is paramaterized to support different security levels.